Nevada in the American Civil War: Comstock Lode

 One particularly pro-Union organization was the Virginia City Fire Department.
 Many of them were originally from New York and had strong feelings for the New York Fire Zouaves they had known when they lived back east.
-When news arrived of the Union defeat at the First Battle of Bull Run, with the New York Fire Zouaves in particular suffering heavy casualties, it was determined by the Virginia City firemen that they would book no celebrations by pro-Confederates, and they bullied any southern sympathizer they met that day by fist and weapons.
+When news arrived of the Union defeat at the First Battle of Bull Run, with the New York Fire Zouaves in particular suffering heavy casualties, it was determined by the Virginia City firemen that they would book no celebrations by southern sympathizers, and they physically harassed anyone of them they met that day.